avian2/gimp-plugin-onion-layers/README.md

 To install the plug-in, copy the `onion_layers.py` file to `[your home folder]\.gimp-[GIMP version]\plug-ins`.

 If you have GIMP 2.8 on Linux, running `make install` should do the right thing.
+The plug-in will likely not work on Windows as-is (patches would be welcome)

 The plug-in was developed for GIMP 2.8.18 and Python 2.7.13.
 It might also work with other versions - feedback regarding that is welcome.